 - 1. the opening of Tilbury 2 port expansion would create new jobs which would attract out of Borough workers that would result in a demand in local housing that the proposal could provide for; - 2. there is no flooding issue and that the Environment Agency has funds for flood defence in Tilbury; - 3.
-Thurrock needs social housing;

-- 5. connectivity improvements within the proposals. - 4.12 Reason 1: The opening of Tilbury 2 port expansion would create new jobs which would attract out of Borough workers that would result in a demand in local housing that the proposal could provide for.
+Thurrock needs social housing; - 4. the applicant has worked to address previous objections and the proposals included more open space; and - 5. connectivity improvements within the proposals. - 4.12 Reason 1: The opening of Tilbury 2 port expansion would create new jobs which would attract out of Borough workers that would result in a demand in local housing that the proposal could provide for.